-- j.
-Volume of primary feedstock from primary forest: 0 metric tons - k.
+- z.
+Volume of primary feedstock from primary forest: 0.0 metric tons - aa.
 List percentage of primary feedstock from primary forest (j), by the following categories.
-Subdivide by SBP-approved Forest Management Schemes: - a.
-Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme: 0 metric tons - b.
-Primary feedstock from primary forest not certified to an SBP-approved Forest Management Scheme: 0 metric tons - Volume of secondary feedstock: specify origin and type: 4,464 metirc tons of sawdust, shavings and chips

-Volume of tertiary feedstock: 0 metric tons
+Subdivide by SBP-approved Forest Management Schemes: - Primary feedstock from primary forest certified to an SBP-approved Forest Management Scheme: 0.0 metric tons - Primary feedstock from primary forest not certified to an SBP-approved Forest Management Scheme: 0.0 metric tons - bb.
+Volume of secondary feedstock: 36% of the total feedstock sourced is delivered as sawdust or shavings, with 99.9% being pine.
+The feedstock is delivered from within the defined supply base as described in section 2.1. - cc.
+Volume of tertiary feedstock: 0.0%